shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 I've also noticed that the `MATLAB` timing results are much less consistent as it only runs a small number of tests (just 11 in this case I think), so I've seen results range from 550 µs to 1.2 ms, putting it back in the same performance bracket as `python` when averaging these results.

 ### Julia Implementation
-Using `Julia` is a bit like writing code for `python` or `MATLAB` and and can be executed from the Julia REPL or using scripts.
+Using `Julia` is a bit like writing code for `python` or `MATLAB` and it can be executed from the Julia REPL or using scripts.
 `Julia` is in some sense acting a bit like `Numba` in that is is compiling all the code before execution to benefit from the performance gained from compiled code.

 While I'm not yet aware of any `perfplot` equivalent for `Julia` just yet, it is relatively easy to measure the performance of any functions using the `BenchmarkTools` package.
 I'm also going to use the `LinearAlgebra` and `LoopVectorization` packages to explore other options.

-I've written the equivalent Julia function to my `MATLAB` and native `python` functions from earlier but I've written this in a vectorised manner as this is how I would write a similar function using `Numpy`.
+I've written the equivalent Julia function to my `MATLAB` and native `python` functions from earlier but in a vectorised manner as this is how I would write a similar function using `Numpy`.
 Years of MATLAB/python exposure has *"loops are bad"* seared in my brain, but the results in the previous sections have demonstrated that is invariably the case in those languages.

 ```Julia